Pope offers rare 'mea culpa' about neglect of middle class

 Francis said the sculpture should be seen as "protest art" and a product of its times, when some Roman Catholic priests were involved in forms of Liberation Theology that used Marxist political analysis to help the poor.
 Francis said he brought the gift back to the Vatican with him.

-Several times during the freewheeling conversation that has become a standard of papal flights, he showed his humor despite signs of fatigue.
+Several times during the freewheeling conversation that has become a standard of papal flights, he showed his humour despite signs of fatigue.

 "I never tasted coca (leaves), let's be clear about that," he said, when asked how he managed to keep up the demanding pace at age 78.
 There was speculation that he might have chewed coca leaves to ward off altitude sickness in Bolivia.